alfworld/alfworld/README.md

 This code base is developed based on the [official Alfred codebase](https://github.com/askforalfred/alfred).

-Note this is a quick cleanup of our code (basically just anonymizing the code), we will release a more clear version in the near future.
+Note this is a quick cleanup of our code (basically just anonymizing the code), we will release a cleaner version in the near future.

 ### Dependencies